roovyshapiro/Buggify/README.md

 # Buggify Overview
 Buggify is a Python bugger which automatically inserts a random variety of syntax and logical errors into a program file.

+Assuming we select testfile.py to be buggified, two files will be automatically generated:
+- testfileBUGGIFIED.py -> _The version of the file with all the bugs added to it._
+- testfileBUG-ANSWERKEY.py.txt -> _The answer key which contains a Diff between the two files showing what has changed._

 Buggify is a great tool for educational/training purposes, interview/coding challenges, or even as a way to prank your friends!

 # How To Run This
 ## Buggify.EXE